fox

 Fox

 Fox is a zero allocation, lightweight, high performance HTTP request router for Go.
 The main difference with other routers is that it supports mutation on its routing tree while handling request concurrently.
-Internally, Fox use a Concurrent Radix Tree that support lock-free reads while allowing concurrent writes.
+Internally, Fox use a Radix Tree that support lock-free reads while allowing concurrent write.
 The router tree is optimized for high-concurrency and high performance reads, and low-concurrency write.

-Fox supports various use cases, but it is especially designed for applications that require changes at runtime to their routing structure based on user input, configuration changes, or other runtime events.
+Fox supports various use cases, but it is especially designed for applications that require frequent changes at runtime to their routing structure based on user input, configuration changes, or other runtime events.

 Disclaimer